PSPDFKit/Appcelerator-iOS/README.md

 PSPDFKit-Titanium
 =================

-Appcelerator Titanium Bridge for PSPDFKit.
+Appcelerator Titanium Bridge for PSPDFKit for iOS.

-PSPDFKit is a framework for displaying and annotating PDFs in your iOS apps.
+PSPDFKit - The Leading Mobile PDF Framework for iOS and Android.

+Note: Currently Appcelerator does not work with dynamic frameworks.
+As of PSPDFKit v5, we only provide a dynamic framework.
+We still keep the wrapper open source, and can provide a static build on request until Appcelerator resolves this issue.
+We're already in contact with them and are helping them to find a solution.

 ## How to build